ravisairockey/Learn-Python/README.md

 **1. Running from the AppImage (Recommended)**

 The AppImage is a portable package that can be run on most Linux distributions.
+You can find it in the [Releases](https://github.com/ravisairockey/Learn-Python/releases) section.

-1. Navigate to the `dist` directory:
+1. Download the `Learn-Python-1.0.0.AppImage` file.
-    ```bash
-    cd Learn-Python/dist
-    ```
 2. Make the AppImage executable:
     ```bash
     chmod +x "Learn Python-1.0.0.AppImage"